 The first stage of your application process is submitting an application form itself.
 If you pass the shortlisting stage following the submission of this form, you will be invited to a job related test weekend at our Service Development Centre in Ollerton.

-This weekend gives you a brief introduction to the fire and rescue service, and outlines what life as an on-call firefighter will entail, before testing your ability to safely undertake the role of a firefighter.
+This weekend gives you a brief introduction to the fire and rescue service, and outlines what life as a firefighter will entail, before testing your ability to safely undertake the role of a firefighter.

 You will be required to sit a written literacy and numeracy exam, before taking part in the following: